brabster/tw-site-mkdocs/docs/posts/2024-05-21-cdc-with-aws-dms/index.md

 There are a few gotchas though.
 It needs the RDS Data API, and whilst the API and Query Editor are available in my go-to region of `eu-west-2`, the ability to enable the API on the Aurora instance is not.
 For this public data, I just burned my EU instance and moved to the `us-east-1` region for simplicity.

+!!! warning
+    Most real-world systems, especially those handling sensitive information, are constrained by regulatory compliance requirements and cannot be run in a different legal jurisdiction without careful consideration.

 ### Bootstrapping a Database

 You also need to specify a database to launch the Query Editor (along with the RDS instance, username and password).
 That was a roadblock because my RDS instance had no database to use yet, so I couldn't bootstrap from the Query Editor.
 After a bit of messing about with VPC settings, I ended up just making the instance publicly accessible for a few minutes so I could log in with psql in CloudShell and run the `CREATE DATABASE northwind` command I wanted to run.
 Once done, I made the RDS instance private again and opened Query Editor to continue.

+!!! warning
+    I would not be comfortable making the database public for **any** length of time if the data were sensitive or the service important.

 ### Disabling Autocommit